El Salvador’s Freedom Passport: Complete Program Breakdown for Bitcoin Holders

 Now there is a passport attached to that conviction.
 And it is unlike anything else in the CBI world.

-El Salvador's Freedom Passport, launched December 7, 2023 under the "Adopting El Salvador" initiative, is the only citizenship by investment program on earth that exclusively accepts cryptocurrency.
+El Salvador’s Freedom Passport, launched December 7, 2023 under the "Adopting El Salvador" initiative, is the only citizenship by investment program on Earth that accepts only Bitcoin and USDT.
 Not "we also accept Bitcoin."
 Exclusively.
 BTC or USDT.
 No fiat.
 No wire transfers.
 No bank intermediaries.
 If you have been in Bitcoin long enough to remember when no one wanted your money, this is the opposite of that.
 A sovereign nation built a citizenship program around the assumption that your wealth sits on a blockchain.

 This is not a gimmick bolted onto a traditional CBI framework.
 This is a program designed from the ground up by The Bitcoin Office of El Salvador, operated in coordination with the Dirección General de Migración y Extranjería, and capped at 1,000 participants per year.
 21 CBI is a licensed agent of The Bitcoin Office, authorized to process Freedom Passport applications.
 We have the direct line.
 We know the process inside out.